I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 There’s a lot more to the wrenching tale, but if there’s anything I want to communicate it’s that the prior night of wrenching from 3 p.m. to 3 a.m. essentially non-stop on our backs was true hell, as I’m sure is made clear by this clip:

-I quickly learned that the five hours of sleep Brandon and I got after the ordeal simply weren’t enough.
+I quickly learned that the five hours of sleep Brandon and I got after the ordeal simply hadn’t been enough.

 The Maiden Voyage And “The Denver Bar Incident”